Billy-Dickson/Billy-Dickson.github.io/_posts/2025-11-27-Installing-Caddy-Docker-Container.md

 ![Valid API token for Caddy](../assets/img/posts/2025/2025-11-27-Installing-Caddy-Docker-Container/Valid_API_Token.webp)

-Take a note of the Cloudflare API Token and plug it into the .env file below, the cloudflare email address, is the address that you would use to log into your Cloudflare account.
+Take a note of the Cloudflare API Token and plug it into the .env file below, the cloudflare email address is the address that you would use to log into your Cloudflare account.

 ### Create an .env file container your Cloudflare details